dotlang/language/doc/RFE.md

 ;but how is caching handled
 ```
 - The prefix `&` notation is not good.
+- We can achieve the second item by embedding another type (like an array) and implementing appropriate methods (if "everything is a type" is implemented, so `x[0]` will call `get(x,0)`).
+- So the only concern is the `ref` keyword and it being inconsistent and not orth with `auto/implicit`?
+Seems there is not an easy way to remove this.
+So lets keep both of them.

-? - Define array and hash as normal built-in types and provide syntax sugar for them.
+Y - Define array and hash as normal built-in types and provide syntax sugar for them.
 This makes things more unified.
 And with introduction of box, we need unification.
 `type Array<T> := native`